Great Basin

 "That's my specialty."

-Bob, who was listening in, said that he liked trucks.
-Bob was reverse engineered from a human.
-Bald, aging and with a skeletal head and a long sun-bleached goatee, Bob had seemed to have been drinking since morning.
-His long, inaudible drawls meant he had reached a state of drunken equilibrium - no highs, no lows anymore, just fuzziness and squint-eyed smiles.
+ob, who was listening in, said that he liked trucks.
+Bob looked like he had been reverse engineered from a human: bald, aging, a skeletal face beneath a long, sun-bleached goatee.
+He seemed to have been drinking since morning.
+His drawls were long and nearly inaudible—he had reached that state of drunken equilibrium: no highs, no lows, just a fuzzy hum and squint-eyed smiles.

-I took a seat at the corner table, a quiet place to read.
-I had no idea that eventually the entire bar would be seated at my table, telling their story.
-Maybe I appeared the most unusual person here - glasses, a buttoned shirt, or was it the book?
+I took a seat at a corner table, a quiet spot to read.
+I didn't know that soon, the entire bar would be seated around me, sharing their stories.
+Maybe I appeared the most unusual—glasses, a buttoned shirt.
+Or maybe it was the book.

 "What are you shooting out here?"
 I asked.

-"Well, you get these combat exercises going on this time of the year.
-They're flying all over the place.
-Army, Navy, Air Force.
-Too bad none of that's going on, because they're all deployed right now."
+"Well, you get these combat exercises this time of year.
+They're flying all over—Army, Navy, Air Force.
+Too bad none of that's going on now; they're all deployed."

 "How do you do it?"